openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

     class Position {/*body*/} // compile-time error: duplicate identifier

-An annotation declaration does not define a type, so a type alias can not be applied to the annotation and it can not be used as an interface:
+An annotation declaration does not define a type, so a type alias cannot be applied to the annotation and it cannot be used as an interface:

 .. code-block:: typescript
    :linenos: